Ahbis/portfolio/index.md

  <details>

   <div style="text-align: justify">
-  Our goal is to track the location (and velocity) of a moving object, e.g. a ball, in a 3-dimensional space.
-We will allow gravity to act on the ball and the initial position and velocities are assumed to be known.
+  The goal was to track the location (and velocity) of a moving object (ball) in a 3-dimensional space.
+Taking into account gravity that acts on the ball, the initial position and velocities are assumed to be known.
 We will be using noisy location estimates using a (simulated) sensor.
-The objective is to estimate the true location (and velocity) of the ball in 3D space
+The objective was therefore to estimate the true location (and velocity) of the ball in a 3D space
   </div>

   <img src="images/kalman.png?raw=true"/>